tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 If you made it this far, the rest is downhill from here.
 The last two components are DogstatsD and the Datadog agent.
 Recalling the general setup described above, Boomcatch passes metrics formatted data to DogstatsD, which aggregates the data and passes it along to Datadog for storage.
 If we were not using Datadog, this step would involve installing and configuring StatsD, then installing and configuring some storage engine for the metrics data.
 For a small and affordable setup, I recommend Datadog for the following reasons:

-1. They has a free 24 hour data retention plan.
+1. They have a robust free plan.
 Signing up for an account only requires an email address and password (i.e., no credit card required)
 1. The agent that is installed tracks a lot of data out of the box and can be used for much more than the data we are tracking in this tutorial
 1. It handles the storage engine setup for you, which can be a little tricky to get set up on your own
 1. Not only is it a storage engine, it also provides a highly configurable graphing interface on top of this data

 To install the Datadog agent, first [sign up](https://www.datadoghq.com/) for an account.
 It will prompt you to install the agent on your server.
-This involves running their installer which is boiled down to a simple bash command.
-That's it!
-Once the agent is install you should be able to see data pouring in on your Datadog dashboard.
+This involves running their installer which is boiled down to a simple bash command. *That's it!* Once the agent is installed you should be able to see data pouring into your Datadog dashboard.

 Installing the agent also installed DogstatsD.
 When we configured Boomcatch, we did not discuss anything related to passing data on to DogstatsD.
 By default, Boomcatch forwards data on to port 8125.
 This port is the default of StatsD, as well as DogstatsD.
 So long as you didn't configure a different forwarding port for Boomcatch, your Boomerang data will already be pouring into DogstatsD.